 By Ivan G Shreve Jr

-Actress Louise Erickson was born in Oakland, California on this date in 1928.
+Actress Louise Erickson was born in Oakland, California in 1928.
 In the 1940s, Louise was one of the “go-to” thespians whenever the role of a teenage girl needed to be played on radio…and from 1943 to 1950, she would emote as “that lovable teenage girl who’s close to all our hearts” as the star of A Date with Judy.
 And yet as they say in commercials: ”But, wait…there’s more!”

 Moving to Hollywood with her parents at the age of seven (her father Arthur was a restaurateur) allowed young Louise to get in on radio’s ground floor with a role on a local kids’ program, Uncle Whoa Bill.
 She was royalty on that show (she played a fairy princess), and Louise would later make her network debut on a broadcast of Dr. Christian.
 Erickson was one of several juvenile performers on Mutual’s Dramas of Youth, and with experience on such favorites as The Cavalcade of America, she landed a plum assignment playing Mitzi—gal pal and co-conspirator of Judy Foster on A Date with Judy.
 When Date premiered on June 24, 1941 as a summer replacement for The Bob Hope Show, the role of Ms. Foster was portrayed by child actress Ann Gillis.
 However, by the time Louise joined the show, Dellie Ellis was playing Judy.
 A Date with Judy would be pressed into service to be Eddie Cantor’s replacement in the summer of 1943; Erickson got a promotion to the lead when Ellis bowed out.